Trees are a natural ally in the fight against runaway climate change, and provide a much-needed home for wildlife.

 2. Can your old furniture go to a new home?

 Some charity shops take good quality second hand furniture.
 And there are over 300 furniture recycling projects around the UK that pass reusable items on to low-income families.
-The Furniture Recycling Network can tell you about a scheme near you.
+The Reuse Network can tell you about a scheme near you.

 3. Is your timber good enough to sell?